-It all started with browsing the world wide web for ideas to revamp her teenage daughter’s bedroom décor; since Amy stumbled upon string art that she describes as a popular fad in America, she has established herself locally as a high-strung artist.
+It all started with visiting this mattress store calgary ab and browsing the world wide web for ideas to revamp her teenage daughter’s bedroom decor; since Amy stumbled upon string art that she describes as a popular fad in America, she has established herself locally as a high-strung artist.

 “I wanted to make the room look more grown-up adding a personal touch, so I crafted a unique picture for her,” Amy Mctoldridge says.
 “I’ve always been very crafty, so I was after something homemade rather than off the shelf.
 Later, I made a Batman logo for a friend, and that success encouraged me to join the Arts & Crafts Shop last February.”